 Unhappy marriage, unhealthy life!
-There is no doubt about it, humans are wired to be deeply affected by the moods and behaviors of the person we are married to.
-When those moods and behaviors are telling you that you are not liked or loved, your health will be affected.
+There is no doubt about it, humans are wired to be deeply affected by the moods and behaviors of our love partner.
+When those moods and behaviors tell you that you are not liked or loved, your health will be affected.
 Regardless of how liberated or self-sufficient you think that you are.

 Mary Ainsworth proved that children with insecure emotional connections with parents either became overly anxious or would emotionally shut down and become avoidant.
 Later in the 1970s, researchers Cindy Hazan and Phil Shaver discovered that adults also are anxious and avoidant when they are not securely emotionally connected to the person they pair bond with.